agentcontest/massim_2020/docs/scenario.md

 Failure Code | Reason
 --- | ---
-failed_target | No _active_ task could be associated with first parameter. failed | One or more of the requested blocks are missing OR the agent is not on a goal terrain.
+failed_target | No _active_ task could be associated with first parameter, or task has not been accepted by the agent. failed | One or more of the requested blocks are missing OR the agent is not on a goal terrain.

 ### clear